pbatard/EfiFs/README.md

 ## Additional Notes

 This is a pure GPLv3+ implementation of EFI drivers.
-Great care was taken not to use non GPLv3 compatible sources, such as rEFInd's `fsw_efi` (GPLv2 only) or Intel's FAT driver (requires an extra copyright notice).
+Great care was taken not to use any code from non GPLv3 compatible sources, such as rEFInd's `fsw_efi` (GPLv2 only) or Intel's FAT driver (requires an extra copyright notice).

 ## Bonus: Commands to compile EfiFs using EDK2 on Debian GNU/Linux 9.1